 From 2015, employees who have labour contract or working in one place in over 3 months are required to contribute the same rate of 1 percent for unemployment insurance.

-The base level used for calculation of the compulsory social and health insurances above is capped at 20 times the base salary (i.e VND24,200,000 from 1 July 2013.
-While the monthly wage ceiling for unemployment insurance is from VND43,000,000 to VND62,000,000 depending on the region where the employer is located.
+The base level used for calculation of the compulsory social and health insurances above is capped at 20 times the base salary (i.e VND24,200,000 from 1 January 2016.
+The monthly wage ceiling for unemployment insurance is from VND48,000,000 to VND70,000,000 depending on the region where the employer is located.

 Personal income tax returns are due within 90 days from the tax year-end.

-The employer must withhold the relevant percentage of income paid to its employees and remit the tax withheld to the State Treasury no later than the 20th of the following month or within the end of the first month of the following quarter for the cases of filing directly by individual tax payers and of stipulating by regulations.
+The employer must withhold the relevant percentage from income paid to its employees and remit such tax withheld to the State Treasury no later than the 20th of the following month or within the end of the first month of the following quarter for the cases of filing directly by individual tax payers or stipulated by regulations.

 The employer finalizes PIT on behalf of its employees, provided that the employees have income only from the employer and authorize the employer to finalize tax on their behalf.